sjames/sjames/README.md

 I use my personal github to publish my hobby projects and experiments in the hope that this will be useful for someone.

 I'm currently trying to see where all I can program using the Rust programming language.
-My current projects are

-1. Cyclone DDS Rust binding
-2. Software Defined Radio on STM32 using Rust
+I've taken a year off from the Corporate world to build something new that will be announced towards the end of 2021.